Home » Recipes » Dinner » Lightened Up Broccoli Casserole

 • Use a microplane.
 Grate the fresh garlic on a microplane rather than chopping it.
 This turns the garlic into a paste, which makes it easier to distribute with the other ingredients.
 It also breaks the garlic down, which eliminates some of the strong raw garlic flavor.

-A baking dish of broccoli casserole with a spoon in it
+Overhead view of a baking dish of broccoli casserole with a spoon in it.

-Yes!
-You can store this delicious broccoli rice casserole in the freezer for up to 3 months.
-It’s best to freeze it in an airtight bag, so that you can limit freezer burn.
-When you want to eat the casserole, let it thaw in the fridge, then reheat in the microwave or in the oven.
+• Freeze.
+Store this delicious broccoli rice casserole in the freezer for up to 3 months.
+It’s best to freeze it in an airtight bag so that you can limit freezer burn.
+When you want to eat the casserole, let it thaw in the fridge, then reheat it in the microwave or in the oven.

-This Lightened Up Broccoli Casserole is a fresh take on an old favorite.
-It’s easy to make and bursting with strong flavors, but it’s also a food that you’ll feel good about putting in your body.
+This broccoli casserole is a fresh, lighter take on an old favorite.
+It’s easy to make and bursting with cheesy flavors, tender roasted broccoli, and brown rice.

 author: Alyssa